Academic Catalog

 • Finance

-Majors in Accounting, Finance, Global Supply Chain Management, Information Systems Management, Management, and Marketing require six courses (eighteen credits).
+Majors in Accounting, Finance, Global Supply Chain Management, Technology, Information Systems and Analytics, Management and Marketing require six courses (eighteen credits).
 Students also have the option to double major.
 Each of the undergraduate majors employs a capstone course as a vehicle to assess a student's knowledge of the discipline.
 Students in all of the majors also complete the capstone course for the undergraduate program:.

 Students should refer to the respective departmental section of this bulletin for specific majors and specializations.
 After selecting a major, students must consult the Frederick Hessler Student Success Center of the Mike Ilitch School of Business to obtain an official Academic Plan.
 All courses must be taken in accordance with an approved Academic Plan and all course prerequisites and limitations must be observed.